TomTriple/strike-interpreter/README.md

 - infix to AST transformation of mathematical expressions using shunting yard algorithm.
 - is statement for branching
 - times statement for iteration
+- defining and calling functions (currently only as procedures with side effects not "pure" funtions)
 - printing to the console

 More: "example.strike"